b6d/lima/docs/index.rst

     lima is not only fast but also fast (and easy) to learn.

 Well documented
-    lima has a comprehensive `tutorial <first_steps>`_ and more than one line of docstring per line of Python code
+    lima has a comprehensive :doc:`tutorial <first_steps>` and more than one line of docstring per line of Python code

 Free
     lima is Free Software, :doc:`licensed <license>` under the terms of the MIT